buzzqw/TUS/OBSS/OBSSv2-eng.md

 **NPC**: non-player character.
 These are particular characters, important or not, that the Narrator keeps to lead the adventure.

-**One brings bad luck**: if you roll a 1 with the die, subtract 1 from the total result.
+**Rolling a one brings bad luck**: if you roll a 1 with the die, subtract 1 from the total result.
 This doesn' \*\*t mean a rolled 6 becomes a 5, the explosion of 6 remains.. just subtract 1 from the final result.
 Said differently, 1 is worth 0.

 **Optional**: in OBSS there are various Optional rules to diversify and personalize the game.
 Talk about it during Session Zero and decide what style to give to your OBSS.